 The appraisee and appraiser will normally use the online toolkit for all appraisal documentation (see Section 6.8).
-Specific groups of doctors such as Clinical Fellows and WAST doctors will use a portfolio document to take account of their training needs.
-Short term doctors could use Medical Appraisal Guide (MAG) template, which is designed by NHS England, if agreed by the RO.
+Specific groups of doctors such as Clinical Fellows and International Fellows will use a portfolio document for the first year to take account of their training needs.